If you want to become a freelance health writer, it’s important to know where you’re going before you get started.

 Don’t forget your motivators

 Also, consider whether you’re fueled by intrinsic or extrinsic motivators.
 Intrinsic motivators are internal goals – meaning they’re more autonomous and, in many cases, determined by core values and pleasures.
+It helps to determine your motivations before you get stuck into your freelancing plan, so you have a clear vision for your business.

 Psychologists tend to agree that they are more effective when it comes to achieving long-term success or commitment.